I Want to Move Abroad. Where Do I Start?

 3. Save Enough Money

 How much does it cost to move to another country?
 Of course, it depends on a number of factors and it is hard to say how much will it cost you.
 When you take into account variables like location and employment, I’d recommend having enough money in your emergency fund to cover at least 3 to 6 months’ worth of living expenses.
-That should cover housing, groceries, and a few fun things since you’re moving country for the experiences right?!
+That should cover housing, groceries, and a few fun things since you’re moving to a foreign country for the experiences, right?!

 Money and research are the two most important things to care about before moving abroad.
 During virtually every move in a foreign country, there are costs involved.
 Of course, you can predict the costs of airfare and international shipments.
 But there are always multiple other ones that can potentially make your wallet thinner – visa application, work permits, housing, currency exchange rates, international calls at pay-as-you-go rates… Those small expenses add up very quickly.
 That is why I always do the research and trying to figure out how much money I might need for the unknown as well and have some spare budget prepared.
 While researching it often turns out that certain locations are just not the right place for me.

-I would recommend that you do the research on how much money you will likely need to spend before you even start thinking about packing your suitcases.
+If you want to move abroad but don’t know where to start I would recommend that you do the research on how much money you will probably need to have.
 The old advice of knowing what are the exchange rates and the cost of living in the new country makes a world of difference.
 This will give you an overview of how quickly you might be able to financially adjust after getting a job there.
 Unexpected expenses is something you should be prepared for.

 4. Apply For a Visa